Globus Flows API (2025.06.24)

 A set of terms used to categorize the provider which may be used in query and discovery operations.
 Maximum total length of all keywords is 1024 characters.

-A set of Principal URN values, or the value "public" indicating the identity of users who can view the provider description via introspection or when indexed in any provider catalog service.
+A set of Principal URNs, or the value "public", indicating the identity of users and/or groups who can view the flow.

-A set of Principal URN values, or the value "all_authenticated_users" indicating the identity of users who can use the /run operation to initiate an action on the provider.
+A set of Principal URNs, or the value "all_authenticated_users", indicating the identity of users who can start the flow.

 flow_administrators

-The set of Principal URN values of users who may perform administrative operations, including updating the description itself, on the provider.
+The set of Principal URN values of users who may perform administrative operations, including updating the description itself, on the flow.

 input_schema